Let's start with a few quick definitions before we delve into the subject.

 It is worth noting that pansexuals don't have to actually be attracted to that full spectrum.
 A pansexual might be someone who is in fact heterosexual, but refuses to identify with that label because they would not repress any attractions towards someone from the same sex (if it happened), although they realistically know that they may never feel such an attraction.
 The same logic also applies to homosexuals who may or may not experience heterosexual urges.

 Relationship anarchy is the practice of forming relationships that are not bound by set rules.
-Relationship anarchy has strong connections with open relationship, although being distinct from open relationships.
+Relationship anarchy has strong connections with open relationships, although being distinct from open relationships.
 It differs from other relationship models by postulating that there need not be a formal distinction between different types of relationships.
 Relationship anarchists look at each relationship (romantic or otherwise) individually, as opposed to categorizing them according to societal norms such as 'just friends', 'in a relationship', 'in an open relationship', etc.

 Polyamory is the belief that it is possible to love more than one person at the same time.
 I have addressed this topic on multiple occasions in this blog.
 What follows are three posts that discuss the concept of polyamory: